maximstanciu/GCT/README.md

-First of all, I want to mention that the provided source code architecture doesnt follow  the modern flexible development tendencies especially when we plan the long-term product development cycles.
+First of all, I wish to mention that the provided source code architecture doesnt follow  the modern flexible development tendencies especially when we plan the long-term product development cycles.
 Do can find my solution which you can percieve as a refactoring of initial sc based on my vision of sofware architecture within complex domain projects.

 What I propose (and you can find this in code).

-**1. Domains Identifcation and BC (Bounded Contexts) definition -- 3 services 1.
+==1.
+Domains Identifcation and BC (Bounded Contexts) definition 3 services 1.
 Users Service.
 2. Accounts Service 3.
 Finance Ledger Service (In this example i've used double-entry strategy) and
--- 1 Processor - Payment Processor (Abstract).
+1 Processor - Payment Processor (Abstract).

 Services: Anemic model & follow SRP,
 Payment processor: represents the very basic SAGA transactional pattern within a single Persistence (sqlite in my example) aka SQL Transactions (usually in complex system we need to use the distributed transactions services like https://www.opensleigh.net/ , tps://masstransit-project.com/ or https://axoniq.io/, AWS Step Functions, etc) - depends on complexity of project).